sahabpardaz/dns-aware-test-container/README.md

 }
 ```

-# Java9+ Usage
+## Java version compatibility
-This library is compatible to all java versions including 8,11,17.
-To use with java 9+ you must pass arguments
+This library is compatible with all java versions including 8,11,17.
+To use with Java 9+ you must pass these arguments
-to your jvm:
+to your JVM:
 ```shell
 --add-opens java.base/java.net=ALL-UNNAMED
 --add-opens java.base/sun.net=ALL-UNNAMED